namshi/notificator/README.md

 ## Installation

-Installation can be done via composer, as the library is already on packagist (todo link).
+Installation can be done via composer, as the library is already on [packagist](https://packagist.org/packages/namshi/notificator).

 The library uses semantic versioning for their API, so it is recommended to use a stable minor version